fluid-checkout/fluid-checkout/readme.txt

 * Checkout Field Editor for WooCommerce (free and PRO) - by ThemeHigh
 * Captcha Pro
 * Creative Mail
-* Delivery & Pickup Date Time for WooCommerce - by CodeRockz
 * Elementor (free and PRO)
 * Flexible Checkout Fields for WooCommerce
 * FluentCRM Pro